-When a fourth grader who is in a wheelchair wasn’t having difficulties on a filed trip, teacher at the school showed her amazing kindness and compassion.
+When a fourth grader who is in a wheelchair was having difficulties on a field trip, teacher at the school showed her amazing kindness and compassion.

 Jim Freeman’s act of kindness to 10-year-old Ryan Neighbors has touched her and her family.
 “When I got to see the fossils and stuff, I was like, wow, that’s like, really cool.
 I haven’t gotten to see that before,” Neighbors said.

 Shelly King, her mother, said that her daughter has been in a wheelchair all her life because of spina bifida.
 And although she is bright in her studies, the field trips are a challenge for her.